Many short-term knee problems do not need any help from doctors and people can often help with their own recovery.

 Home remedies can also help with many of the long-term problems with knee pain.

-Five home remedies
+Fourteen home remedies

 2. Strengthening exercises

 Individuals can work with a physical therapist to identify the best exercises and programs for their needs.

 Strengthening the upper leg muscles—the quadriceps muscles—through exercise can help to protect the knee joint.
 These muscles are at the sides and front of the thighs.

 Here are some ways to strengthen these muscles:

 - Straighten and raise a leg while lying or sitting down.